 Pokémon Brown and Pokémon Prism are two huge ROMHacks of Pokémon games by KoolBoyMan, based on Pokémon Red and Pokémon Gold, respectively.
 They are by far among the most well-known Pokémon hacks out there (they appear on The Other Wiki, and Bulbapedia) and that's not without good reason.
 They are by far the most edited Pokémon hacks out there, with only the sprites and Pokémon themselves the same.Prism works as a "sequel" to Brown, including more features and better graphics.
 Both games can be linked to each other, which allows the player to exchange Pokémon or battle.These hacks add two new continents, a new story, improved graphics, all the Pokémon up to Generation IV, Pokémon-only segments (Prism only), and a frickin' awesome new soundtrack.
-(Again, Prism only)While Brown was finished in 2009 (although an update was released in 2014), Prism is still in development (a working beta can be downloaded though).
+(Again, Prism only)While Brown was finished in 2009 (although an update was released in 2014), Prism is nearly finished development (several working betas can be downloaded).
+Prism in a near-complete form premiered on Twitch Plays Pokémon and be available for download the following December.
 There is another sequel, called Rijon Adventures, which will be modified from Pokémon FireRed, and currently places itself 20 years after Brown's events.If you are curious, there is a Let's Play here.
 Brown can be downloaded here and Prism here.

 Tropes used in multiple games:

 - Artistic License – Religion: A miner does the main character a solid by giving him a certain item, but then specifies he's doing so for the good karma because he's a Buddhist.
 Now, a Hindu might want good karma, but a Buddhist's main goal is to escape the cycle of karma as a whole, because all karma is bad.